mogill/parallel-xml2json/README.md

     30000000,           // Largest filesystem read operation (in bytes) 10000);             // Length of longest possible XML tag-data object

-// Ordinary sequential loop to iterate through some of the JSON records.
+// Ordinary sequential loop to skip through some of the JSON records.
 // All work is performed using only the master thread. for(var idx = 0;  idx < emsParams.nRecords;  idx += Math.floor(emsParams.nRecords/3) ) {
-    //console.log('serial readback: ', idx, emsParams.outputEMS.readFF(idx) )
     console.log('serial readback: ', idx, XML2jsonEMS.readFF(idx) )
 }